Semidefinite Programming and Nash Equilibria in Bimatrix Games: Bounds on for General Games

 \section{Bounds on $\epsilon$ for General Games}

-In this section, we provide upper bounds on the $\epsilon$ returned by~\ref{SDP2} for an arbitrary bimatrix game.
-Since the problem of computing a Nash equilibrium in such a game is PPAD-complete, it is unlikely that one can find rank-1 solutions to this SDP in polynomial time.
-In Section~\ref{Algorithms}, we design objective functions (such as variations of the nuclear norm) that empirically do very well in finding low-rank solutions to~\ref{SDP2}.
+Since the problem of computing a Nash equilibrium to an arbitrary bimatrix game is PPAD-complete, it is unlikely that one can find rank-1 solutions to this SDP in polynomial time.
+In Section~\ref{Algorithms}, we design\jeffg{ed} objective functions (such as variations of the nuclear norm) that empirically do very well in finding low-rank solutions to~\ref{SDP2}.
 Nevertheless, it is of interest to know if the solution returned by~\ref{SDP2} is not rank-1, whether one can recover an $\epsilon$-Nash equilibrium from it and have a guarantee on $\epsilon$.
+Our goal in this section is to study this question.